yondwell/m3u8-generator-script/README.md

   Please note that generating m3u8 files this way, is a rather cpu intensive job.

-  This script generates I-frame based m3u8 playlists for HLS streaming The inputfile should be a valid single file h.264/aac transportstream (.ts)
+  This script generates I-frame / byterange based m3u8 playlists for HLS streaming The inputfile should be a valid single file h.264/aac transportstream (.ts)

   Usage :  m3u8generator.sh <inputfile>.ts

+  Note :
   A built in logging function logs to the messages log, for debugging reasons.
 For production this could be removed.
+  For this solution to work, you need a webserver that support byte-range requests on the .ts file.

   Prerequisites :